 Frequently Asked Questions About Island Farm

 You’ll find unique programs and live demonstrations including blacksmithingtraditional agriculture, food preservation, hearth cooking, weaving, woodworking, various livestock interactions, and so much more!
-This is hands-on history – don’t miss it!
+This is hands-on history!
 Check out our Island Farm events page for more information.

 It costs $11 to visit Island Farm for ages 4 and up.
 Children ages 3 and under can enter for free.
 Tickets are available for purchase at the Farm.
 Online sales are not available at this time.